-Arkio supports exporting to OBJ, Revit, Rhino, Sketchup, and BIM 360.
-Sometimes other export formats are needed depending on your use-case and 3D programs.
+Arkio supports exporting to OBJ, GLB, and native Unity, Revit, Rhino, Sketchup, and BIM 360 using our plugins.
+Sometimes other export formats are needed depending on your use case and 3D programs.

-Your geometry can be exported as a mesh or solid CAD data.
-This can be achieved using other tools as an in-between step when exporting.
+Your geometry can be exported as mesh or solid CAD data.
 Here are some simple steps to prepare your geometry for other tools.

-Meshes are mostly used in real-time applications for gaming and game development.
-They can be created from Arkio as an OBJ a universal mesh format that is accepted by most 3D applications.
-It is pretty straightforward to convert OBJ files to other mesh formats like FBX and glTF using Mesh editing applications like Blender (free) and Autodesk 3dsMax or Maya.
+Meshes are mostly used in game development.
+They can be created from Arkio as OBJ and GLB.
+Both are universal formats that are accepted by most 3D applications and can be converted to other mesh formats using Mesh editing applications like Blender (free) and 3dsMax or Maya.

-You can just Import the OBJ files that got exported from Arkio.
+You can Import the mesh exported from Arkio.

-Then clean up the geometry you don't want to export by e.g. hiding an object, editing or splitting the meshes and changing the mesh materials.
+Then clean up the geometry you don't want to export by e.g. hiding objects, editing the mesh, and changing the mesh materials.